JaneJeon/self-hosted/README.md

 - [ ] Some kind of torrent host

 ## Infra
-Use https://www.terraform.io/docs/language/settings/backends/pg.html and https://www.terraform.io/docs/language/modules/sources.html#github to avoid using TFE, and also host Vault to host all secrets.

 Instrumentation with Prometheus + Grafana, APM w/ Jaeger (backed by Elasticsearch), Logs w/ Vector -> ES.